– for medical technology company with in-vitro diagnostic devices.

 - An international work environment with English as the working language.

 - Opportunity to contribute to a future where healthcare will be more prevention-focused and patient-centered

 Like what you read?

 To apply, send us an email at firstname.lastname@example.org!
-We look forward to receiving your CV and references from your most recently held positions.
+We look forward to receiving your cover letter and CV.
 We are proud of our diverse and international team and are an equal opportunity employer, meaning we don’t discriminate in our hiring based on age, gender, race, or anything else.

-Annotation: *According to the Federal Collective Bargaining Agreement (Rahmenkollektivvertrag für Angestellte im Handwerk und Gewerbe: www.wko.at), this job is listed within class IV-1.
+Annotation: *According to the Federal Collective Bargaining Agreement (Rahmenkollektivvertrag für Angestellte im Handwerk und Gewerbe: www.wko.at), this job is listed at minimum within class IV